 The genital mucosa provides a major immune barrier (physical, biological, and chemical) to microbial insult and the Herbst-Kralovetz lab is interested in studying the mucosal barrier function of the lower female reproductive tract and its role in host defense against infection and inflammation as well as maintaining mucosal homeostasis.

 Vaginal microbiota play a key role in maintaining homeostasis, as such, understanding this complex interplay in the female reproductive tract is critically important.
-Areas of study in the Herbst-Kralovetz lab include host-microbe interactions, immunobiology and the impact of innate immune mediators, including antimicrobial peptides throughout the female reproductive tract, which is widely relevant to infection, immunity, reproduction and even cancer.
+Areas of study in the Herbst-Kralovetz lab include host-microbe interactions, immunobiology and the impact of innate immune mediators, including antimicrobial peptides throughout the female reproductive tract, which is widely relevant to infection, immunity, reproduction and cancer.
+Funded studies include projects investigating cervical and endometrial cancer.

 Dr. Herbst-Kralovetz’s lab employs an innovative rotating wall vessel bioreactor designed by NASA to produce robust, 3-D differentiated and reproducible human mucosal epithelial models for elucidating host-microbe interactions and studying potential interventions (vaccines and microbicides).